day8/re-frame/README.md

   - components - which turn data into hiccup (DOM)
   - event handlers - which provide the state transition (control) layer

-You'll also be designing a data structure to represent the app state, and probably writing a [herbet schema](https://github.com/miner/herbert) for it.
+You'll also be designing a data structure to represent the app state, and probably writing a [herbert schema](https://github.com/miner/herbert) for it.

 ## The Parts